Jenny Durkan: Homelessness in Seattle

 During the COVID-19 pandemic, Durkan proposed one of the country's first eviction moratoriums for small businesses, nonprofits and residents.
 Due to these types of actions, Fortune magazine named her one of the "25 Best World Leaders" during the pandemic.
 But she continued sweeping homeless encampments, forcing homeless people to leave their campsite and find a different place to live.
 She said the encampments were cleared for the safety of both their residents and the community, and had "shootings, human trafficking and other violent crimes".

 On May 15, Seattle City Council members Tammy Morales, Teresa Mosqueda and Kshama Sawant introduced an ordinance to ban sweeps of encampments during the COVID-19 pandemic.
 Durkan objected to the bill and the council did not reach an agreement.
-The bill is not expected to receive enough votes to pass, and Deputy Mayor Mike Fong told the council that Durkan would veto the bill because "Fundamentally we simply don't believe that this particular issue with regard to encampment removals is something that should be legislated."
+The bill was not expected to receive enough votes to pass, and Deputy Mayor Mike Fong told the council that Durkan would veto the bill because "Fundamentally we simply don't believe that this particular issue with regard to encampment removals is something that should be legislated."

 Durkan has spent part of her tenure focusing on homelessness, creating 600 new units of supportive housing for people experiencing homelessness in 2020.
 In March 2019, she signed the Mandatory Housing Affordability bill into law, which implements affordable housing requirements and increases density in 27 Seattle neighborhoods.
 In July 2019, Durkan signed a bill and an executive order to increase the availability of backyard cottages.